 While there are no hard and fast rules about how much to diversify, holding two or three stocks is probably not going to give you enough protection against market ups and downs.
-So how much is enough?
+Generally speaking, the wider the number of holdings, the greater the diversification benefits.
 Consider the following guidelines:

 Diversification strategies do not assure a profit and do not protect against losses in declining markets.